 At The Hort, we recognize the interrelatedness and complexity of the “green” issues in our city, and therefore the core of our efforts is to educate and inform across the spectrum.
 We still help New Yorkers know plants and gardens as aesthetic wonders, but now our programs and projects encompass urban farming, rooftop gardening, container vegetable production, bioremediation, storm water abatement, landscape design, vocational training, horticultural therapy and environmental literacy.

 Denny Farrell Riverbank State Park

 148 West 37th Street, 13th Floor

 APPLE SEED builds learning gardens in public schools for thousands of disadvantaged children suffering from a lack of green spaces and fresh foods,and provides much-needed professional development to their teachers.

 GREENHOUSE offers horticultural therapy and vocational training to inmates on Rikers Island and helps them learn not just a skill but how to change the very course of their lives.

 GREENTEAM provides transitional employment to at-risk youth and ex-offenders and helps them secure full-time jobs.

-THE NEIGHBORHOOD PLAZA PROGRAM beautifies low-income communities across the five boroughs and helps make New York greener.
+NEIGHBORHOOD PLAZA PROGRAM beautifies public spaces in low-income communities across the five boroughs and helps make New York greener.

 NYDIGS provides affordable horticulture-based workshops, activities, and conferences to positively change perceptions and behaviors toward health, community, and the environment.